You might be a full-time classroom teacher who needs to take an unexpected day off and wants to keep their class busy and engaged in your absence.

 1. Pick and Mix

 To prepare for this activity, you’ll need to compile a list of well-known but seldom-used words.
-For example, while most 14-year-olds will know words such as missile, sorcerer, and miniature, most likely, they will rarely use them in their writing.
+For example, while most 14-year-olds will know words such as missile, sorcerer, and miniature, they will most likely rarely use them in their writing.

-Once you have your word lists, type them up and print them off.
+Once you have your word lists, type them and print them off.
 Cut out each word and place it in a small drawstring bag or similar container.

 Then, when you need a spontaneous activity, pull out your bag and ask a student to pull out three words at random.
 The students must write a poem that incorporates the three chosen words.